snowdj/allanino.github.io/_posts/2014-06-15-monty-hall-problem.md

 <iframe width="560" height="315"  src="//www.youtube.com/embed/4Lb-6rxZxx0" frameborder="0" allowfullscreen></iframe>
 </div>

 They give a good explanation in the video, but I found myself convinced only after I watched the extended version with more math.
-You don't have to watch the video or do any fancy math if you agree with the following reasoning, adapted from [Wikipedia][Monty Hall Problem]:
+You don't have to watch the video or do any fancy math if you agree with the following reasoning, adapted from [vos Savant]:

 1. Choose a door, let's say number one.
 2. You have a 1/3 chance that the car is behind the door.
 In this case, if you switch you'll loose the car.